Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    - The packager converts the timed metadata track and uses it to convert to either MPD events or inband events signaled in the manifest.
-The packager creates a segment boundary in case this was not present in the original ingest and in case a SCTE-35 slice event was received.
+The packager creates a segment boundary in case this was not present in the original ingest and in case a SCTE-35 splice event was received.

    - The packager may also generate HLS or other streaming media presentations based on the input.